The Ultimate Pie Crust! The most flaky pie crust you will ever taste!

 - While the crust is chilling, preheat oven to 375°F (190°C).

-- Fill with weights: Line the chilled pie crust with parchment paper.
-(Crunch up the parchment paper first so that you can easily shape it into the crust.)
-Fill with pie weights, dried beans, or my sugar method found in this recipe.
+- Roll out the dough and place in a pie dish.
+Line the top of the crust with parchment paper.
+Crunch up parchment paper first so that you can easily shape it into the crust.
+Fill with pie weights, or dried beans.
 Make sure the weights are evenly distributed around the pie dish.

-- Blind Bake Pie Crust: If you’re making a no-bake pie like the Banana Cream-Dream Pie and need a fully baked pie crust, bake until the bottom crust is golden brown, about 15-18 minutes.
+- If you’re making a no-bake pie like the Banana Cream-Dream Pie and need a fully baked pie crust, bake until the bottom crust is golden brown, about 15-18 additional minutes.
 For a partially baked pie crust (if you’re baking the pie crust once it is filled- like the Easy French Apple Tart or the Frangipane Tart) bake until the bottom crust is just beginning to brown, about 8-11 minutes.

 Crust will keep in the fridge for 2 days or freezes up to 1 month